cobluestars/QuickRenard/Readme.md

 QuickRenard(quickrenard) is a lightweight state management solution for React applications.
 By providing clear paths for data querying, mutation, and subscriptions, QuickRenard streamlines the state-sharing process between components, even if they aren't directly related in the component tree.

+## 🦊Ver 1.2.0🦊

+Added type validation logic.

+1. Enum validation:

+- You can define an allowed set of string values through the enum key.
+- It checks if the value is one of the strings defined in the enum.
+- This is used when the state should only have one of specific string values.

+2. Object property validation:

+- You can define a schema for each property of the object using the properties key.
+- It verifies the type of each property to ensure it's of the correct type.
+- It's used to check if each property within the object adheres to the defined schema.

+3. Array item type validation:

+- It checks if all items in the array adhere to the specified schema.
+- This is used to verify if each item inside the array follows the defined schema.

 ## Setup and Initialization

 To start using quickrenard, you first need to define a schema for your state and then initialize the store.